Original air date: May 1, 2010

 - Chaste Hero: The Doctor doesn't realize that Amy's hitting on him until she kisses him.

-- Chekhov's Gun: At the beginning of the episode, the Doctor spends some time talking about how they escaped using the gravity and that if it was switched off they'd fall to their deaths.
+- Chekhov's Gun: At the beginning of the episode, the Doctor spends some time talking about how they escaped using the gravity and that if it's switched off they'll fall to their deaths.
 It seems unnecessarily explanatory at the time.
 At the climax of the episode, the Angels drain all the power from the Byzantium, switching off the gravity keeping them upright, causing them to fall into the crack.

 - Clingy Jealous Girl: Despite instructions to show all previous companions, the TARDIS only shows the female ones, leaving out all the men.
-The Doctor snarks at her for leaving out the metal dog too (K9).
+The Doctor snarks at her for leaving out K9.